 We can see that the div IDs we are interested in are called "viewer" and "subviewer".
-We will do the same procedure documented in the Getting Started guide to instantiate two empty viewers, but this time twice – once for each viewer.
+We will do the same procedure documented in Building A Basic Application to instantiate two empty viewers, but this time twice – once for each viewer.
 The following code will be added to the constructor of your main class, using the "viewer" and "subviewer" div IDs.
 We will store each of our WebViewer objects in an array belonging to the main class, so we can keep track of them and more efficiently make calls to both of them.

 If you look back at your web application, you will see nothing has changed.
 This is because we have not yet started the viewers, just instantiated them in memory.
 Since a lot of the initial setup between both viewers is going to be the same, we can use the Array.prototype.map() function in ES6 to write the code once, but apply it to each viewer.
 Use the map() function to start both viewers within the constructor of our main class.